philres/ngmlr/README.md

     --skip-write
         Don't write reference index to disk [false] --bam-fix
         Report reads with > 64k CIGAR operations as unmapped.
-Required to be compatibel to BAM format [false] --rg-id <string>
+Required to be compatible with the BAM format [false] --rg-id <string>
         Adds RG:Z:<string> to all alignments in SAM/BAM [none] --rg-sm <string>